leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ config ↠ resources\_needed ↠ ram

 The amount of free CPU RAM that is needed to run the experiment.
-It should be noted that studioml is design to run in a co-operative environment where tasks being sent to runners adequately describe their resource requirements and are scheduled based upon expect consumption.
+It should be noted that StudioML is design to run in a co-operative environment where tasks being sent to runners adequately describe their resource requirements and are scheduled based upon expect consumption.
 Runners are free to implement their own strategies to deal with abusers.

 ### experiment ↠ config ↠ resources\_needed ↠ gpus